menu

 Ridgeville Corners is a decidedly white-collar town, with fully 92.18% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Ridgeville Corners is a town of sales and office workers, professionals, and transportation and shipping workers.
 There are especially a lot of people living in Ridgeville Corners who work in office and administrative support (50.84%), sales jobs (21.79%), and community and social services (7.82%).

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 25.14% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Ridgeville Corners telecommute to their jobs.
+Overall, about 25.14% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The percentage of adults in Ridgeville Corners with college degrees is slightly lower than the national average of 21.84% for all communities.
 14.34% of adults in Ridgeville Corners have a bachelor's degree or advanced degree.